DigitalHarborFoundation/pi-portal-v1/src/lessons/css-typography.md

 }
 ```

-The above example uses the *normal* and *bold* keywords.
+The above example uses the _normal_ and _bold_ keywords.
 These are fairly safe to use.
 If you want to experiment further check out the resourced linked above.

+## Activity: Style Some Text!

+Let's practice styling some text on your existing pages.

+### Steps:

+1. Open your project and open your stylesheet -- this example assumes you named it _style.css_
+2. Change some of the font size and weights on your existing pages.
+3. Open the **live server** if you haven't already
+4. As you change your CSS the live server preview updates!